CivicTechTO/toronto-community-directory/_communities/canadian-labour-international-film-festival.md

 ---
 name: Canadian Labour International Film Festival
-description: "The Canadian Labour International Film Festival (CLiFF) features films made by, for, and about the world of work and those who do it, in Canada and internationally.
-Founded in 2009, CLiFF is a free national film festival held across Canada every year in November, showcasing films about unionized workers and those not represented by unions."
+description: The Canadian Labour International Film Festival (CLiFF) features films made by, for, and about the world of work and those who do it, in Canada and internationally.
+Founded in 2009, CLiFF is a free national film festival held across Canada every year in November, showcasing films about unionized workers and those not represented by unions.
 tags:
   - type/film-festival
   - for/film